-- Textbooks, library materials/equipment, musical instruments, athletic equipment/uniforms will be issued to students. - If textbooks, library materials/equipment, musical instruments, athletic equipment/uniforms are lost or damaged, it will be the responsibility of the student and parents to pay for the replacement cost. - It is recommended that students bring school supplies according to teacher expectations in each class.
+- Textbooks, library materials/equipment, musical instruments, athletic equipment/uniforms will be issued to students. - If textbooks, library materials/equipment, musical instruments, athletic equipment/uniforms are lost or damaged, it will be the student's and parent's responsibility to pay for the replacement cost. - It is recommended that students bring school supplies according to teacher expectations in each class.